What Records to Keep and How Long to Keep Them

 Tax Returns: The general rule is to keep tax returns, whether business or personal, for seven years.
 Thus, when you file a new return, you may shred the one no longer needed.
 Although the IRS has three years to audit you after you file your income tax return, there are several exceptions to this rule, and it is better to be safe than sorry.
 Further, it is important to save all the information used in preparing your returns, for it is up to you to provide this information if you are audited or asked related questions.

 Utility Bills: You need to keep your utility bills for only the last three months.
 If you write off on your income tax return anything contained in these records, then you should keep these documents as tax records.

 Oast & Hook trusts that this information helps you clear out the paper clutter that you may have in your home.
-The attorneys at Oast & Hook can assist clients with their estate, financial, insurance, long-term care, veterans’ benefits and special needs planning issues.
+The attorneys at Oast & Hook assist families with their estate, financial, insurance, long-term care, veterans’ benefits, and special needs planning issues.

-O&H: Allie, we’ve heard about an amazing rescue at sea.
-Please tell us about it.
+O&H: Allie, we’ve heard about a woman who gives special needs cats a lifelong home.
+Please tell us about her.

 Distribution of This Newsletter

 Oast & Hook encourages you to share this newsletter with anyone who is interested in issues pertaining to the elderly, the disabled and their advocates.
 The information in this newsletter may be copied and distributed, without charge and without permission, but with appropriate citation to Oast & Hook, P.C.
 If you are interested in a free subscription to the Oast & Hook News, then please e-mail us at firstname.lastname@example.org , telephone us at 757-399-7506, or fax us at 757-397-1267.

 This newsletter is not intended as a substitute for legal counsel.
 While every precaution has been taken to make this newsletter accurate, we assume no responsibility for errors, omissions, or damages resulting from the use of the information in this newsletter.